worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 ---

 The suits stayed in the conference room until noon.
-Sarah's shift ended at eight, but Peterson told her to stay.
+Liv's shift ended at eight, but Peterson told her to stay.
 "You found it, you stay till we figure it out."
 She called her roommate Julie and said she'd be late.
 Julie, who worked at Bank of America and didn't understand why anyone would want to stare at space machines all day, just sighed.

 At 11:47 AM, a technician from Canberra called.
 "We're picking up the carrier wave again.
 Weak but there."